-Whilst we are proud of our reputation as a very reliable method of backing up and migrating websites, sometimes our customers encounter issues.
-This guide aims to help you to resolve those issues.
+Although ServMask is proud of its reputation as a dependable method of backing up and migrating websites, customers may occasionally encounter problems.
+This guide intends to assist you in resolving those issues.

 The free plugin that is available on WordPress is required for all extensions.
-Please make sure that you have the plugin installed.
+Please ensure that you have the plugin installed.

 Taking a backup or export of your site

 The processes of backup and export are the same.
 The plugin creates a.wpress file when you export the contents of your WordPress site.
 This archive is a backup that you can keep in case you need it, as well as a file that you can import to a new site to migrate to.
 Any backups that you have on your server will be displayed on the plugin’s backups page.
 When you create a backup on the server, you’ll be taken to the export page, where you can choose where to save the backup.

 If you have any issues with your backups, please check the requirements below: